By Alex Morgan 1 min read

 1. The Importance of Hand Rankings and Position

 Before diving into complex strategies, it’s crucial to master poker hand rankings.
 Recognising the relative strength of each hand allows you to make informed decisions, especially when considering whether to bet, call, or fold.
-For example, pocket aces (AA) are statistically the best starting hand, with a roughly 81% chance of winning against a random hand, while 7-2 off-suit is the weakest, with only a 13% chance.
+For example, Pocket Aces (AA) are statistically the best starting hand, with a roughly 81% chance of winning against a random hand, while 7-2 off-suit is the weakest, with only a 13% chance.

 Position at the table significantly influences your strategic approach.
 Acting later in the betting rounds gives you more information about opponents’ actions, enabling more precise decisions.
 Table position impacts which hands to play, when to bluff, and how aggressively to bet.
 For instance, playing marginal hands out of position without a clear read can be costly, whereas in the cutoff or button, you can widen your range to exploit opponents' tendencies.